airayzing/Help-Docs-v2/api-references/contacts-and-chats-apis/add-whatsapp-contact.md

 ### Introduction

-The **Inbox User Import API** allows you to import WhatsApp contacts into the BotBuddy AI platform.
+The **Inbox User Import API** allows you to import WhatsApp contacts into the BotBuddy platform.
 You can use this API to create or update WhatsApp contacts with various attributes and contact information.

 #### Base URL